 |Readers from Ukraine, million||Percentage of coverage of Ukrainian users||Total audience, million|

-For the calculation we used the data of the Internet Association of Ukraine and Similarweb.com service.
+For the calculation, we used the data of the Internet Association of Ukraine and Similarweb.com service.

 Such information will help you make the correct choice of the site.
-If its main readers are residents of other countries, and not the right target audience, you can correct the site in time to post the publication.
+If its main readers are residents of other countries and not the right target audience, you can correct the site in time to post the publication.

 What is the result?

-The success of a publication depends not on one parameter, but on their totality.
+The success of a publication depends not on one parameter, but on its totality.
 The big site traffic is cool.
 But if the bulk of readers from Guangzhou, and the article about discounts of the Novokuznetsk hardware store, then the number of visitors is not so important.

-It is important to evaluate all the indicators as the complex: the forecast of views, the geography of visits and traffic sources.
+It is important to evaluate all the indicators as the complex: the forecast of views, the geography of visits, and traffic sources.
 Then the publication will bring real benefits.
 And the number, isolated from the context, is just a number.